 Rebecka discovers that everyone in the dead woman’s family (including the owner of the jawbone) died mysteriously.
 Another family member was killed in a hit and run that could have been a murder.

 The young boy Markus (Elis Gerth) has nowhere to go.
 Krister takes him in.
 He slowly opens up to Krister.
 Rebecka has officially quit her job but keeps doing it anyway.
-She realizes who the murderer is and that Markus is in danger.
-Rebecka and Krister manage to save Markus.

 The location above the Arctic Circle is important in this series, especially in the episodes filmed in winter.
 But even in summer the scenery is spectacular.